the-drunk-coder/imgsampler/README.md

 # imgsampler
-small program to paint images with images, controled with text
+Small program to paint images with images, controlled with text.